Tensai75/nzbsearcher/README.md

  The parsing of the subject should be improved significantly to better take into account all the very different subject formats used for file posts.

 ### Change log

+#### v0.0.3
+ - allow a.b. instead of alt.binaries.
+ - show parsing erros only with verbose output (parameter: -verbose)
+ - improved parsing of subject

 #### v0.0.2
  - fix to have accurate dates